NeuroML/Documentation/source/Userdocs/NeuroMLv2.md

 (userdocs:neuromlv2)=
 # NeuroML v2

-The current stable version of NeuroML is v2.2, and the schema for this can be seen [here](https://github.com/NeuroML/NeuroML2/blob/master/Schemas/NeuroML2/NeuroML_v2.2.xsd).
+The current stable version of NeuroML is v2.2, and the XSD Schema for this can be found [here](https://github.com/NeuroML/NeuroML2/blob/master/Schemas/NeuroML2/NeuroML_v2.2.xsd).
-The following figure, taken from Cannon et al. 2014 ({cite}`Cannon2014`) shows some of the elements defined in NeuroML version 2 (note: these core elements haven't changed since that publication).
+The following figure, taken from Cannon et al. 2014 ({cite}`Cannon2014`) shows some of the core elements defined in NeuroML version 2 (note: these key elements haven't changed since that publication).

 ```{figure} ../images/Figure6a.png
 :alt: Elements defined in the NeuroML schema, version 2.